pichim/PM2_PES_Board_Example/markdown/servo.md

 |Dimensions       | 40.4 x 19.8 x 36 mm         | 41.0 x 20.0 x 38.0 mm
 |Gear             | Plastic                     | Metall

-* Using the servos outside der min and max value cal lead to audible stottering of the device.
-You can either disable it or better: calibrate the device properly.

 ## Links